Quantum message compression with applications

-In case of state merging, the register $A$ is trivial.
-It has been noted in \cite{Renner11} that state merging can be viewed as the `time reversed' version of state splitting, and the optimal cost of communication is same as the bound for state splitting with $A$ replaced by $B$.
-The following lemma formally states the same.
-This along with Theorem~\ref{thm:main}, Theorem~\ref{lowerbound} and Corollary~\ref{cor:splitting} immediately imply Corollary~\ref{cor:merging}. \begin{lemma}[\cite{Renner11}] Fix an $\varepsilon > 0$.
-Consider an entanglement assisted state splitting protocol $\P$ that starts with a state $\Psi_{RAC}$, with $(AC)$ on $\Alice$'s side and $R$ on $\Referee$'s side, and outputs a state $\Phi_{RAC}$, with $C$ on $\Bob$'s side, such that $\Phi_{RAC}\in \ball{\eps}{\Psi_{RAC}}$.
-Let $q$ qubits be communicated between $\Alice$ and $\Bob$ in $\P$.
-There exists an entanglement assisted one-way state merging protocol $\Q$ that starts with the state $\Psi_{RBC}$ ($B\equiv A$), with $C$ on $\Alice$'s side and $B$ on $\Bob$'s side, and outputs a state $\Phi'_{RBC}$, with $(BC)$ on $\Bob$'s side, such that $\Phi'_{RBC}\in \ball{\eps}{\Psi_{RBC}}$.
-There are $q$ qubits communicated between $\Alice$ and $\Bob$ in $\Q$.
+Now, we consider the case of quantum state merging.
+It has been noted in \cite{Renner11} that quantum state merging can be viewed as `time reversed' version of quantum state splitting, and their optimal quantum communication cost is the same. \begin{lemma}[\cite{Renner11}] Let $\varepsilon > 0$ be error parameter.
+Following two statements are equivalent, with registers $A$ and $B$ such that $A\equiv B$. \begin{enumerate} \item There exists an entanglement assisted quantum state splitting protocol $\P$ with quantum communication cost $c$, that starts with a state $\Psi_{RAC} \in\mathcal{D}(RAC)$, with $AC$ on $\Alice$'s side and $R$ on $\Referee$'s side, and outputs a state $\Phi_{RAC}$, with $C$ on $\Bob$'s side, such that $\Phi_{RAC}\in \ball{\eps}{\Psi_{RAC}}$.

-Converse of the above holds as well.
-For every entanglement assisted state merging protocol $\Q$ with quantum communication cost $q$ qubits, there exists an entanglement assisted state splitting protocol $\P$ with quantum communication cost $q$ qubits. \end{lemma}